 At first glance, this may actually sound logical.
 After all, we multitask all the time, for example, walking and talking simultaneously.
 If we can do this, why not write code while reading emails on our smartphones?
 Led by this mindset and the illusion that being awfully busy all the time helps them achieve optimal results from their work, many people risk suffering from occupational burnout before being able to achieve any significant results from their efforts.
 This could be explained by the fact that a person can only multitask efficiently when the simultaneous actions do not require special attention.
 When any critical thinking is involved, multitasking becomes dangerous.

+There are many ways to improve productivity and efficiency, and multitasking is not one them.
 The simple truth is that our brains were just not designed to multitask.
 They are able to focus on one thing at a time and feeding them with various types information simultaneously only slows them down.
 Just as a person can’t look in two different directions at once, they can’t be equally focused on two or more things at a time.
 The concept of multitasking is nothing more than a rapid cycle of context switching that occurs in the brain.
 It makes it more difficult to organize thoughts and filter out irrelevant information, thus reducing the efficiency and quality of the entire work process.
 In addition, multitasking contributes to the increase of stress levels and drains our energy much faster.

 According to a study conducted at the University of London, frequent multitasking actually has the potential to lower a person’s IQ and decrease cognitive capacity by up to 15 points.
 Multitasking can even cause permanent brain damage because it affects brain density in the anterior cingulate cortex—the region of the brain that is responsible for empathy, as well as cognitive and emotional control.